afk-procrastinator/super-plex-stack/README.md

 ### 📁 Directory Structure

-1. Clone this repository to your desired location (or just manually make the `docker-compose.yml` file)
+1. Clone this repository to your desired location (or just manually make the `docker-compose.yml` file).
+If you make the Docker file manually, you'll also need to make the `config` subdirectory in the same location.
-2. Create the following directory structure:
+2. Create this directory structure wherever you want the *data* to be stored.
+The top directory can be called whatever you want per your storage system—remember to update the `.env` file, instructions below:
    ```
    .
-   ├── config/
-   │   └── ...
    ├── data/
    │   ├── downloads/
    │   │   ├── complete/
-   │   │   ├── incomplete/
-   │   │   └── watch/
+   │   │   └── incomplete/
-   │   └── media/
    │   ├── movies/
-   │       └── tv/
+   |   └── tv/
    ```

-3. The config files are made automatically when Docker starts up, but you can also run:
+3. Run this command to make all the relevant directories wherever you want the stuff stored, *within* the top directory (per default settings, these would be in the `data` directory):
    ```
-   mkdir -p data data/downloads /data/media /data/media/movies /data/media/tv data/downloads/complete data/downloads/incomplete data/downloads/watch config
+   mkdir -p downloads movies tv downloads/complete downloads/incomplete
    ```

-> This setup assumes that all the final data is stored in the same directory as `docker-compose.yml`.
-If you want more space/add more drives, you need to add them to the relevant `volumes` section for each service.

 4. In the `.env` file, you need to set the following variables:
    - `TZ`: Your timezone (default: `America/New_York`)